pheasantframework/pheasant/pheasant_cli/README.md

 # The Pheasant Framework CLI
 This is the package for the Pheasant Command Line Interface Application.

+> There is current work on a new CLI for serving Pheasant Applications, which can be followed [here](https://github.com/nikeokoronkwo/pcli)

 `pheasant` is a cli tool for creating, testing, running and working on pheasant applications.
 With this tool, you can quickly get started with creating your pheasant projects with ease.

 ## New to Pheasant?